amirzak/notion-emoji-ai-picker/README.md

 4. Click "Load unpacked" and select the directory containing this extension
 5. When prompted, enter your OpenAI API key
    - If you need an API key, get one from [OpenAI's website](https://platform.openai.com/api-keys)

-## Usage

-1. Open any Notion page
-2. Click the "Add icon" button (the emoji button at the top of the page)
-3. The extension will automatically show 5 AI-suggested emojis based on your page title
-4. Click any suggested emoji to use it

-## Requirements

-- A valid OpenAI API key
-- Google Chrome browser
-- Access to Notion

 ## Privacy